Buzzology/jelly-widgets/README.md

 # Jelly Widgets
 This project was used to get familiar with Azure and AKS when starting a new role.
 The idea was to build upon a blog post I made a _long_ time ago: https://whatibroke.com/2013/07/24/tfn-generator/

 The blog post provided viewers with a tax file number generator that seems to have become pretty popular with business analysts in Australia and NZ.
-This project's intent was to provide user's with customisable dashboards which could each hold any number of "widgets" to generate test data.
+This project's intent was to provide users with customisable dashboards which could each hold any number of "widgets" to generate test data.
 Payments are handled using Stripe.

 ## Provided widgets
 - Australian Business Number Generator